LHCO2020/homepage/README.md

 Please do not hesitate to ask questions: we will use the [ML4Jets slack channel](https://join.slack.com/t/ml4jets/shared_invite/enQtNDc4MjAzODE0NDIyLTU0MGIxNmZlY2E4MzY2YzEwNGI2MGI5MzJmMzEwODVjYWY4MDFhMzcyODYyMDViZTY4MTg2MWM2N2Y1YjBhOWM) to discuss technical questions related to this challenge.

+Please also sign up for the mailing list at lhc-olympics@cern.ch for infrequent announcements and communications.

 Good luck!

 _Gregor Kasieczka, Ben Nachman, and David Shih_